dmbarbour/glas/docs/GlasDesign.md

 * **eq** - Remove two items from data stack.
 If identical, continue, otherwise fail.
 * **fail** - always fail; causes backtracking in context of cond/loop
 * **halt:Message** - logically diverges, like an infinite loop but more explicit in its intention.
 Prevents backtracking.
 Message should indicate cause to a human programmer: undefined behavior, type-error, invalid accelerator, todo, etc..

+Static stack arity is required.
+For example, 'try-then' arity must match 'else' arity.
+A loop must have invariant arity for a complete cycle.
+Arity is easy to compute even with the complication of 'fail' or 'halt'.

         seq:[]              ∀S .
 S → S
         seq:(Op :: Ops)     (as SEQ)